 To begin picking orders, connect your barcode scanner to your picking device (whether it's your desktop, tablet, or smartphone) and open a batch from the batches list to start picking (or simply selecting Start Batch).

-You can start batches from two places in SKULabs:
+You can start batches from three places in SKULabs:

-- From Batches page: by clicking Start New Batch at the top-right corner of the page
+From the Batch page, click Start New Batch at the top-right corner of the page

-- From orders page: select orders > click Actions > Start batch
+From the orders list, select a series of orders > click Actions > Start batch

 The page will highlight one barcode at a time, indicating which barcode is currently in progress to be cleared.

-To clear it, scan the barcode once per item until you have scanned enough of that item to clear it, then scan the bin for the order it is associated with and place the item in your bin.
+1. Scan the item barcode once per item until you have scanned enough of that item to clear it, then scan the bin barcode for the order it is associated with and place the item in your bin.

-Tip: The batch picking guide will bounce you between orders, so be sure to watch which bin you place items in.
+Tip: The batch picking guide will bounce you between orders for the same item, so be sure to watch which bin you place items in.

 Continue this process until the end of the batch.